Image of Woman Stretching in Bed

 If you’re having anxiety symptoms when waking up every morning, you’re not alone.

 Many people ask, “Why is my anxiety worse in the morning?”
 Let’s unpack the real causes and build a plan to feel calm before your day begins.
-This may or may not be related to workplace anxiety.

 For some, it starts the second the alarm goes off.